Last Updated: January 6, 2025

 What would the duration of Summary 2 be if you linked Task 4 - 8?
 Try it, were you right?

-You should be able to explain why all four of those tasks, 4, 5, 6, 7, and 8, are the same duration.
-If you are not crystal clear on why those tasks have the same duration, review the Project Calendar and Calendar Options for this project: in the Schedule category in Options.
+You should be able to explain why all four of those Tasks, 4, 5, 6, 7, and 8, are the same duration.
+If you are not clear on why those tasks have the same duration, review the Project Calendar and Calendar Options for this project: in the Schedule category in Options.

 Save this project.

-When Finished with the Exercise
+When Finished with Exercise 2

 Figure 7.12 Exercise results, rollup of duration on the summary level.